ebarthur/todo-list/README.md

 ## Webhook Integration

-Todo List provides a webhook system that sends event notifications when specific actions occur in the app.
 If a `WEBHOOK_URL` is provided, the endpoint is called with the following events:

 | Event Name | Description |
 |------------|-------------|